Through research and field studies over the years, the following benefits for both child and parent conclude:

 In early childhood education, children learn they can actually do things for themselves.
 Children will learn to wash their hands, go to the bathroom and take off their shoes without an adult doing it for them.
 Children may have classroom jobs and take pride in helping out in the classroom.
 Learning new skills helps builds confidence.

 A quality early childhood education provides children with cognitive, behavioral and social skills they cannot learn at home.
-Teachers find it easier to teach a child who possesses a strong preschool education background in language skills, listening comprehension, attention management skills, and a positive attitude toward learning.
+Educators in all areanas, find it easier to teach a child who possesses a strong pre-school education background in language skills, listening comprehension, attention management skills, and a positive attitude toward learning.

-Healthy development in the early years provides the building blocks for educational achievement, economic productivity, responsible citizenship, lifelong health, strong communities, and successful parenting of the next generation.(Developingchild.havard.edu)
+Healthy development in the early years provides the building blocks for educational achievement, economic productivity, responsible citizenship, lifelong health, strong communities, and successful parenting of the next generation.(adapted from Developingchild.havard.edu, 2026)